-History and Culture of Khajuraho
+History And Culture Of Khajuraho

 The most sensual town in all of India is now a legitimate tourist attraction among Indians and foreigners alike, what is not common knowledge is that these temples have an eventful history in their own right.

-These temples were built around the 9th Century when the Chandela dynasty ruled over much of Central India.
+These temples were built around the 9th century when the Chandela dynasty ruled over much of Central India.
 The temples were actively used by the subjects of the Chandela kingdom until the 12th century.
-The Delhi Sultanate launched an offensive against the Chandela Dynasty and with the end of the siege, a lot of temples were desecrated by the invading forces.
+The Delhi Sultanate launched an offensive against the Chandela dynasty and with the end of the siege, a lot of temples were desecrated by the invading forces.

 The temples of Khajuraho enjoyed a stellar reputation in the old world.
 Travelers and explorers to India made a visit to see the ruins of the temple complex an important stop on their journey.
 Khajuraho’s remote location meant that the Delhi Sultanate were not too bothered about the desecrated complex.
-The complex soon became home to Yogi’s that practiced asceticism and taught Yoga to the locals of the neighboring villages.
+The complex soon became home to yogis that practiced asceticism and taught yoga to the locals of the neighboring villages..

-The resurgence of these temples began in the 19th century after a group of local Hindus guided a visit of a British surveyor by the name of T.S Burt to these temples.
+The resurgence of these temples began in the 19th century after a group of local Hindus guided a visit of a British surveyor by the name of T.S.
+Burt to these temples.
 An excavation and restoration of these temples began soon after the visit.

 The temples of Khajuraho today stand testament to some of the finest work in sculpting and temple art in the world.
-On a deeper level, these temples stand for openness, tolerance and diversity, it signified that while there were some fundamentally different religious views between Hinduism and Jainism co-existence and acceptance was the only way forward.
+On a deeper level, these temples stand for openness, tolerance and diversity; it signified that while there were some fundamentally different religious views between Hinduism and Jainism, co-existence and acceptance was the only way forward.

 Khajuraho is green and beautiful during the monsoon months.
-While the humidity is high, the evenings for most parts are pleasant and the lushness really amplifies Khajuraho’s rustic beauty
+While the humidity is high, the evenings for most parts are pleasant and the lushness really amplifies Khajuraho’s rustic beauty.

-Getting around Khajuraho
+Getting Around Khajuraho

 If you like cycling, renting a bike and riding around the town and exploring all the sights on the way is one of the best ways of exploration.
 Cabs could cost from a thousand rupees to five thousand if you choose to visit the Panna Tiger Reserve.
 Local transport for commuting within the town is easy to access.

-Breaking stereotypes about Khajuraho
+Breaking Stereotypes About Khajuraho

-While the temple complex is the most compelling reason to visit Khajuraho.
-Khajuraho has a lot more to offer.
-The town is extremely charming and in the simplest of ways and will give you a great insight into how majority of India actually looks like.
+While the temple complex is the most compelling reason to visit Khajuraho, the town has a lot more to offer.
+Khajuraho is extremely charming and in the simplest of ways and will give you a great insight into how the majority of India actually looks like.

 Go Check Out